-Having gratitude is important because what you appreciate grows and increases in value.
-When you practice gratitude for your relationships, your work, your health and your mindset they become more important to you.
+Gratitude is important because what you appreciate grows and increases in value.
+When you practice gratitude your relationships, your work, your health, and your mindset become more important to you.

 What is an attitude of gratitude?

 An attitude of gratitude means creating a conscious mindset and habit to express thankfulness, and be grateful for, every aspect of your life, both the things that are going well and the things that aren’t.

 When you have an attitude of gratitude you focus on expanding the positives in your life, rather than dwelling on the negatives.

 When you express gratitude you feel more confident, positive, and optimistic.
 You also feel happier and joyful about the things you have, and the people that matter most.

 This mindset reduces stress, overwhelm and frustration and creates feelings of abundance and happiness.